 - Property taxes continue to be the City's largest source of revenue; however, like most communities in Michigan, the taxable value of property is slow to rebound.
-After the 2007 decline, the City has had small but steady increases with a CPI of 1.009% for fiscal year 2016-2017.
+After the 2007 decline, the City has had small but steady increases with a CPI of 1.009 percent for fiscal year 2016-2017.
 Although the millage rate is essentially at the Headlee cap, the general operating property tax revenue remained consistent with 2015-2016. - Revenue sharing from the State of Michigan remains our second largest revenue source.
-You may note a decrease in the amount received during fiscal year 2016-2017 which is \$1,586,536 as compared to fiscal year 2015-2016 which was \$1,659,623.
+You may note a decrease in the amount received during fiscal year 2016-2017, which is \$1,586,536 as compared to fiscal year 2015-2016, which was \$1,659,623.
 This \$73,087 decrease is the result of the City receiving less funding from the State related to personal property taxes.
-The City continues to meet all requirements of accountability and transparency with the State and received 100% of our State Share Revenue allocation in 2016-2017. - On May 31, 2017 the City closed on the 2017 Unlimited Tax General Obligation Bond in the amount of \$2,875,000 for the second issue of the \$10.0 million bond for major road repair and reconstruction.
-Road construction commenced at the end of April 2017 with Anita, N. Oxford, Wedgewood, Oxford, Huntington, Maple, and Stanhope all slated for re-construction and S. Renaud for re-surfacing.
-We anticipate the majority of the construction will end in the fall 2017. - Through the Department of Justice, the City was awarded a Federal grant in the amount of \$122,596.
+The City continues to meet all requirements of accountability and transparency with the State and received 100 percent of our state-shared revenue allocation in 2016-2017. - On May 31, 2017, the City closed on the 2017 Unlimited Tax General Obligation Bond in the amount of \$2,875,000 for the second issue of the \$10.0 million bond for major road repair and reconstruction.
+Road construction commenced at the end of April 2017 with Anita, N. Oxford, Wedgewood, Oxford, Huntington, Maple, and Stanhope all slated for reconstruction and S. Renaud for resurfacing.
+We anticipate the majority of the construction will end in fall 2017. - Through the Department of Justice, the City was awarded a federal grant in the amount of \$122,596.
 This grant was awarded through the Federal Emergency Management Association (FEMA) to use for the purchase of firefighting equipment.
-The City purchased approximately fifteen (15) self-contained breathing apparatus (SCBA).
-In addition, the City received \$925 through the US Department of Justice to reimburse 50% of the cost of body armor for our public safety officers.
-The City has received this grant for many years and it enables us to keep up a steady schedule of replacement for these important lifesafety tools. - The City has realized a large growth in our General Fund balance in fiscal year 2016-17.
-Actual revenues exceeded actual expenditures by approximately \$1.3 million. - The Cities of Grosse Pointe Woods and the Village of Grosse Pointe Shores were awarded a \$500,000 grant to combine public safety dispatch and police lockup services.
-This grant will provide for equipment and retrofitting of the Grosse Pointe Woods dispatch center to house the operations both cities.
-This project is scheduled to begin sometime in the fall of fiscal year 2017-18.
+The City purchased 15 selfcontained breathing apparatus (SCBA).
+In addition, the City received \$2,235 through the U.S. Department of Justice to reimburse 50 percent of the cost of body armor for our public safety officers.
+The City has received this grant for many years and it enables us to keep up a steady schedule of replacement for these important life-safety tools.

+The City has realized a large growth in our General Fund balance, exclusive of the Cable Franchise and Local Streets Funds, in fiscal year 2016-2017.
+Actual revenue exceeded actual expenditures by approximately \$1.3 million.

+The City of Grosse Pointe Woods and the Village of Grosse Pointe Shores were awarded a \$500,000 grant to combine public safety dispatch and police lockup services.
+This grant will provide for equipment and retrofitting of the Grosse Pointe Woods dispatch center to house the operations of both cities.
+This project is scheduled to begin sometime in the fall of fiscal year 2017-2018.

-• The City remains vigilant with property maintenance enforcement to ensure properties are maintained.
+The City remains vigilant with property maintenance enforcement to ensure properties are maintained.
 Maintaining property values and minimizing the decline through an effective property maintenance and rental inspection program is an important component to our overall financial plan and maintaining the quality of life within our community.